ComputeAI/computeAI-integrations/hdfs/README.md

 - tpchDemo

-Has all 22 TPCH queries for SF1 dataset in a public S3 bucket.
+Has all 22 TPCH queries for SF1 dataset in a S3 bucket.

 - tpchFileDatasetDemo

 Has all 22 TPCH queries for SF1 dataset in a filesystem.

+- tpchHdfsDatasetDemo

+Has all 22 TPCH queries for SF1 dataset in a HDFS filesystem.

 - tpcdsDemo

-Has all 99 TPCDS queries for SF1 dataset in a public S3 bucket.
+Has all 99 TPCDS queries for SF1 dataset in a S3 bucket.

 - tpcdsFileDatasetDemo

 Has all 99 TPCDS queries for SF1 dataset in a filesystem.

+- tpcdsHdfsDatasetDemo

+Has all 99 TPCDS queries for SF1 dataset in a HDFS filesystem.